 This quesition in Google case is orders of magnitude harder to answer compared to other platforms like Facebook or Linkedin.
 Google has many products.
 Is each of them a bad deal?
 If not, which ones?

-The next obvious way to apprach it is to go about it one by one, starting from the ones that seem to collect the most data for the least amount of convenience.
+The next obvious way to apprach it is to go about it one by one, starting from the ones that seem to collect the most data for the least amount of convenience or the ones that are easier to drop/replace.

 The alternatives I am using or will use may not have better privacy policies than Google products do.
 At the end, the only proper privacy solution is an offline one, or equivalent.